About Us/Repertoire

 VIVA LA VIDA – the Coldplay classic hit sung ala Male Voice Choir; a brand new piece for Carlton learnt during 2022 for the 70th anniversary of our friends at Bestwood Male Voice Choir, with its rousing chorus, syncopated rhythms and singalong final chorus which draws to a gentle conclusion.
 The piece works well as a concert opener or encore.

-WIE SCHON BIST DU – a beautiful piece for male voice from the Romantic era by Schubert sung a cappella in German with the translation ‘how beautiful you are’.
+WIE SCHON BIST DU – a beautiful piece for male voices from the Romantic era by Schubert sung a cappella in German with the translation ‘how beautiful you are’.

 YOU’LL NEVER WALK ALONE – the most famous Rodgers and Hammerstein song from the show ‘Carousel’ made even more famous by Mersey Beat Liverpudlians ‘Gerry and the Pacemakers’ in the 1960’s.
-Our version features a baritone solo backed by the choir and is arranged by Alwyn Humphreys.
+Our version features a baritone solo by Steve Musgrove or David Newshome backed by the choir and is arranged by Alwyn Humphreys.

 CHRISTMAS REPERTOIRE